Saturday, May 18, 2024

 KEEP THOSE COPIES.
 They're valuable papers in understanding treatment and progressions or regressions.

-MY GOAL: WORKING TOGETHER.
+MY GOAL: A COMMUNITY WORKING TOGETHER.

-My writing, your reading and for those of you who choose, your submissions of additional information, will protect our loved ones when we cannot be with them and ourselves, as we age and move through various life challenges and stages of life.
+My writing, your reading and for those of you who choose, your submissions of additional information, will protect our loved ones when we cannot be with them, and ourselves, as we age and move through various life challenges and stages of life.

 No comments: